How to make your own basic homemade moisturiser.

 Making your own moisturising lotion is quick and simple, a lot cheaper than buying natural moisturisers and a lot better for your skin than commercial moisturisers that include all sorts of suspect chemicals.

 See the article: Key Ingredients for Making your Own Natural Personal Care Products for information on where to find more specialised recipes.
-I also add specialised recipes to my Pinterest board when I come across them.

 Water is the main ingredient in many personal care items.
 Moisturisers can contain between 40 – 80% water!